Not Guilty by Reason of Insanity in a California Murder Case

 What happens is you let the judge know that you're going to plead not guilty by reason of insanity.
 The judge will then:

-Sometimes the doctors will even talk to the defense attorney and the prosecutor.
-Then each doctor will create a report and decide whether or not the person was not guilty by reason of insanity.
-Sometimes the doctors say no, we don't believe this person was not guilty by reason of insanity.
+Sometimes, the doctors even talk to the defense attorney and the prosecutor.
+Then, each doctor creates a report and decides whether or not the person was not guilty by reason of insanity.
+Sometimes, the doctors say, "No, we don't believe this person was not guilty by reason of insanity."

 Independent Doctor